18F/handbook/_pages/how-we-work/mentorship.md

 * Details pertaining to the interests that you share
 * Scheduling and meeting length preferences
 * What drew you to the person, either to mentor them or to be a mentee of them
-* Establishing a closer bond with someone you normally wouldn’t have the opportunity to do so with

 If both folks feel comfortable moving forward, great!
 If not, absolutely no hard feelings and hopefully we can find another match.